readingcapital/readingcapital.github.io/volume-1/index.md

 The time during which the worker only produces an equivalent of the value of her labour-power is called *necessary labour-time*.
 The time during which she produces surplus-value is called *surplus labour-time*.
-The rate of exploitation is hence also equally expressed as (surplus labour-time)/(necessary labour-time).
+The rate of exploitation is also equally expressed as (surplus labour-time)/(necessary labour-time).
 The sum of necessary labour-time and surplus labour-time is absolute extend of labour-time, i.e. the *working day*.

 ### Chapter 10: The Working Day ###

 The rate of surplus-value is expressed by the ratio of surplus labour-time to necessary labour-time.
-For a given necessary labour-time capital can hence improve the ratio by extending the *working day*.
+For a given necessary labour-time capital can improve the ratio by extending the *working day*.
 The working day is not a fixed quantity, only necessary labour-time is — for now — fixed.
 The working day is bounded above by a *physical limit* when workers cannot be sufficiently